matteo14c/HaploCoV/docs/source/haplocov.rst

 Header and sections
 ===================

 Headers and sections of a .rep file are specified/set by *"#"* symbols.
-The 4 first lines summarize the results by reporting the number of novel candidate variants that:
+The 4 first lines summarize the results and report the umber of novel candidate variants that:

 1. passed both the prevalence and score threshold;
 2. passed only the score threshold;
 3. passed only the prevalence thresholds.

-After the header, 3 distinct sections follow in the same order indicated by the above numbered list.
+After the header, 3 sections follow in the same order indicated by the above numbered list.

 Each section is introduced by a **#** symbol, and concluded by the sentence: **"A detailed report follows"**.
 In the report each candidate lineage/variant is introduced by a **#** followed by a progressive number and its name.